appsmithorg/appsmith-docs/website/docs/reference/widgets/filepicker.md

 <dd>

 Sets the maximum allowed size of each file that a user can upload.
-The default value is set to 5 MB.
+The default value is set to `5 MB`.

 </dd>